|

 Many people assume that writing children's books is easy and

 that getting them published is too.
-I used to believe the same thing when I first started in this business.
+I held the same misconceptions before I tried to break into the industry.

 One of my favorite quotes is by Mem Fox,